mysociety/alaveteli/doc/INSTALL-vagrant.md

 Clone the Alaveteli repo, clone the submodules `git submodule update --init`, then run these commands from the repo directory:

-    # Download, install and run VM
+    # Download, install and run VM (NOTE: will download at least 500MB)
     vagrant up

     # SSH to the new box and switch to the Alaveteli directory